-Diseases like diabetes, hypertension are usually associated with CKD
+Diseases like diabetes, and hypertension are usually associated with CKD

 People of all ages can get CKD.

-The normal kidney size is 10-12 cm.
-Usually kidney shrinks in CKD.
-The greater the shrinkage the more difficult it becomes to treat chronic kidney disease.
-We have treated kidneys with size as less as 6.7 cm.
-Size up to which we can give good results depends on the age, physical strength and other associated diseases.
+The average kidney size is 10-12 cm.
+Usually, the kidney shrinks in CKD.
+The greater the shrinkage, the more difficult it becomes to treat chronic kidney disease.
+We have treated kidneys with sizes as less as 6.7 cm.
+The size up to which we can give good results depends on age, physical strength, and other associated diseases.

 - Blood creatinine levels.
-Our medicine works best up to creatinine level 8-10.
+Our medicine works best up to creatinine levels 8-10.
 But we have treated cases with levels as high as 15.
-Sometimes if due to high levels the condition of the patient is critical, we will ask the patient to go for dialysis and then come to us once the levels come down to 8-10.
+Sometimes if, due to high levels, the patient’s condition is critical, we will ask the patient to go for dialysis and then come to us once the levels come down to 8-10.

 - Low Hb is usually found and comes to normal once the medicine is started.
-If it is critically low we ask for blood transfusion at an allopathic facility prior to starting our treatment.
+If it is critically low, we ask for a blood transfusion at an allopathic facility before starting our treatment.

-So there are many variables in CKD and we cannot claim to successfully treat each and every case.
-From time to time we will have to refuse treatments to patients if we believe it will not give much results.
+So there are many variables in CKD, and we cannot claim to treat every case successfully.
+From time to time, we will have to refuse treatments to patients if we believe it will not give much results.